pashacraydon/pashacraydon.github.io/_posts/2016-08-17-build-a-simple-app-with-react-and-redux.markdown

 ---
 layout: post
-title:  "Build a simple app with React and Redux"
+title:  "Building an app with React and Redux"
 date:   2016-08-15 13:15:34 -0700
 categories: jekyll update
 ---